 Part of the Mega Guide: How To Unblock Anything At School

-A VPN, or Virtual Private Network, protects your online activities private by encrypting your data so that no one can see what you're doing on the internet.
+A VPN, or Virtual Private Network, keeps your online activities private by encrypting your data so that others can see what you're doing on the internet.
 This is useful for protecting your privacy and bypassing restrictions.

 Unblocking Spotify On Linux using Free DNS Servers